 Call the Attorneys at Dansker & Aspromonte Associates for a Free Case Review

-If you have been injured in a slip and fall, give us a call today.
-We have a winning record of success at trial and won’t charge you until we win or settle your case for compensation.
-Reach someone from our team today.
+If you have been injured in a slip and fall, give our legal team a call.
+We have a track record of securing successful verdicts, and we never charge any fees until we win your case.
+Review your case with a nursing home abuse attorney for free now.